 Which peptide-infused products should I use?

-Another peptide-packed favorite?
-Dr. Marmur’s own MMRevive Serum ($85), which contains Palmitoyl Tripeptide-5: “A small tri-peptide similar to the bodies own TGF-B that has powerful wrinkle smoothing activity, boosts collagen and protects against its degradation,” she explains.
+Another peptide-packed favorite is Dr. Marmur’s own MMRevive Serum ($85), which contains Palmitoyl Tripeptide-5: “A small tri-peptide similar to the bodies own TGF-B that has powerful wrinkle smoothing activity, boosts collagen and protects against its degradation,” explains the doctor.

 Find a Doctor